Farragut Presbyterian Church strongly believes in helping our local community.

 Camp John Knox is a Presbyterian Youth Retreat that provides weekend and summer camps to the youth of our church and the community as well as training events for church officers.
 Our ongoing support of this ministry has included volunteer workdays as well as financial support.
 During the height of the pandemic, our FPC Merry Mask Makers worked hard and donated 110 masks for kids and staff at John Knox Center for summer camp 2020.
 Way to go ladies!

 The Morgan Scott County Project exists to identify specific needs and initiate programs to help the poor, elderly, and disabled in this rural part of Appalachia.
 Morgan Scott is also involved in providing food, clothing, and other necessities, especially in emergencies.
 The focus of the Morgan Scott Project is not simply to give handouts, but to help area residents establish a better life for themselves.
 Area residents can see the love and compassion of Christ in action through this mission.
-This program receives funding from the Farragut Presbyterian Church.
+This program receives annual funding from Farragut Presbyterian Church.

 Sunset Gap is a Christian-based organization that helps those in need in Cocke and Sevier counties.
 The church donates generously to programs like the Thrift Shop, which offers clothing and household goods at affordable prices to residents, to the Food Pantry, school supplies each fall, and the Sunset Gap Angel Tree.
 With the Angel Tree, we sponsor 40 children, providing needed clothing and wish list presents for each child, and hopefully a joyous holiday.